ansible-collections/ibm_zos_core/docs/source/modules/zos_data_set.rst

 state
   The final state desired for specified data set.

-  If \ :emphasis:`state=absent`\  and the data set does not exist on the managed node, no action taken, module completes successfully with \ :emphasis:`changed=False`\ .
+  If *state=absent* and the data set does not exist on the managed node, no action taken, module completes successfully with *changed=False*.

-  If \ :emphasis:`state=absent`\  and the data set does exist on the managed node, remove the data set, module completes successfully with \ :emphasis:`changed=True`\ .
+  If *state=absent* and the data set does exist on the managed node, remove the data set, module completes successfully with *changed=True*.

-  If \ :emphasis:`state=absent`\  and \ :emphasis:`type=member`\  and \ :emphasis:`force=True`\ , the data set will be opened with \ :emphasis:`DISP=SHR`\  such that the entire data set can be accessed by other processes while the specified member is deleted.
+  If *state=absent* and *type=member* and *force=True*, the data set will be opened with *DISP=SHR* such that the entire data set can be accessed by other processes while the specified member is deleted.

-  If \ :emphasis:`state=absent`\  and \ :emphasis:`volumes`\  is provided, and the data set is not found in the catalog, the module attempts to perform catalog using supplied \ :emphasis:`name`\  and \ :emphasis:`volumes`\ .
+  If *state=absent* and *volumes* is provided, and the data set is not found in the catalog, the module attempts to perform catalog using supplied *name* and *volumes*.
 If the attempt to catalog the data set catalog is successful, then the data set is removed.
-Module completes successfully with \ :emphasis:`changed=True`\ .
+Module completes successfully with *changed=True*.

-  If \ :emphasis:`state=absent`\  and \ :emphasis:`volumes`\  is provided, and the data set is not found in the catalog, the module attempts to perform catalog using supplied \ :emphasis:`name`\  and \ :emphasis:`volumes`\ .
+  If *state=absent* and *volumes* is provided, and the data set is not found in the catalog, the module attempts to perform catalog using supplied *name* and *volumes*.
 If the attempt to catalog the data set catalog fails, then no action is taken.
-Module completes successfully with \ :emphasis:`changed=False`\ .
+Module completes successfully with *changed=False*.

-  If \ :emphasis:`state=absent`\  and \ :emphasis:`volumes`\  is provided, and the data set is found in the catalog, the module compares the catalog volume attributes to the provided \ :emphasis:`volumes`\ .
+  If *state=absent* and *volumes* is provided, and the data set is found in the catalog, the module compares the catalog volume attributes to the provided *volumes*.
 If the volume attributes are different, the cataloged data set will be uncataloged temporarily while the requested data set be deleted is cataloged.
 The module will catalog the original data set on completion, if the attempts to catalog fail, no action is taken.
-Module completes successfully with \ :emphasis:`changed=False`\ .
+Module completes successfully with *changed=False*.

   If *state=absent* and *type=gdg* and the GDG base has active generations the module will complete successfully with *changed=False*.
 To remove it option *force* needs to be used.
 If the GDG base does not have active generations the module will complete successfully with *changed=True*.